Introduction: Why “Best Practices” Hold You Back

 Marcus Guest

-This book was started when the CoVid pandemic struck and started to challenge many of the certainties organisations were built on, (ex, that people have to go to a place of work and globalised supply chains always benefit economies).
-As humans have a natural aversion to uncertainty[1] many leaders started looking for new certainties to replace the old ones with.
-And where there is demand there will be supply.
-By the time this book is finished there will have been a thousand new business books from a thousand gurus — new and old — informing us: How to Succeed in the Post-CoVid World or Eight Steps For Navigating the New, New Normal.
-As a wise man[2] once told me: “The reason there are so many gurus is that so few people know how to spell charlatan”.
+I first conceived of writing this book when the CoVid pandemic struck.
+In those strange times many of our certainties — such as, people must go to an office to do work, or global supply chains are good for economies — were challenged.
+As we humans have a natural aversion to uncertainty[1] many of us started looking for new certainties to replace the old ones with.
+And where there is demand, supply will emerge.
+I knew then that, by the time I got round to finishing this book, there would already have been thousands of new business books from a thousand gurus (new and old) telling us the Secrets to Succeeding in a Post-CoVid World.
+For, as a wise man[2] once told me, “the reason there are so many gurus is that so few people know how to spell charlatan”.

 Fig. 1: Hofstede’s Cultural Dimensions for Russia

-Russian businesses will be my starting point, but the something else I present will also be relevant for other audiences.
-Therefore, while the rest of this introduction focuses on Russian business, I’ll take a wider focus in the rest of the book.
-So those who have no interest in Russian business can skip the rest of this introduction and go straight to chapter one.
-For Russian businesses though here is an outsider’s view on your current situation and what needs to be done.
+I started to write about Russian businesses, but realised that something else would be relevant for other businesses too.
+So, while the rest of this introduction focuses on Russian business, the rest of the book will take a wider focus.
+Therefore, those interested in reading more, but with no interest in Russian business, can skip the rest of this introduction and go straight to chapter one.
+But for those interested in Russian businesses and who to want to hear a reasonably informed outsider’s view on your current situation and what needs to be done, here it is.

-Private business only became legal in 1988 so Russia’s market economy is still young and is experiencing natural growing pains.
-In its first, wild decade a new class of entrepreneurs took the risks required to unlock oversized rewards[5].
-Then the market stabilised and rewards accrued to those who did things better, (rather than just first).
-A different generation of business leaders took day-to-day charge: Graduates of the country’s strong STEM[6]-focused education system they’d been trained to look for ‘right answers’ and their gaze turned Westwards in hope.
-Anyone doing business in Russia will have experienced this obsession with copying Western ‘best practices’ as imitation became the standard operating practice in many Russian businesses.
+Private business in Russia only became legal in 1988, so the market economy is still young and experiencing growing pains.
+In its first, wild decade a new class of entrepreneurs took the risks required to unlock oversized rewards[4].
+Then the market stabilised in its second decade and rewards accrued to those who did things better rather than just first.
+Here, a different generation of business leaders took charge, mostly graduates of the country’s strong STEM[5] education system, trained to look for ‘right answers’ and whose gaze turned westwards.
+Anyone doing business in Russia at this time will have experienced the obsession with copying Western ‘best practices’, which became the standard operating practice in most, if not all, Russian businesses.

-A man looking for a brain transplant visits a surgeon to find out about the options.
+A man is looking for a brain transplant and goes to a brain surgeon to see what options he has.

 “What else do you have?” asks the man.

-“We also have this brain” answers the surgeon.
+“I also have this brain” answers the surgeon.
 “A Nobel prize winning physicist.
-It costs $10,000”.
+Costs $10,000”.

 “Do you have anything else?” asks the man.

 The surgeon thinks for a moment, then suddenly remembers: “Ah!
-We also have this brain.
-Mikhail — ordinary Russian man.
-This costs $50,000”.
+I also have this brain.
+Mikhail — ordinary Russian.
+Costs $50,000”.

-“Ahh” replied the surgeon knowingly — “never been used!”
+“Ahh” the surgeon says in reply, “This brain — never been used!”

-To their credit Russians I’ve retold this joke to always break out in laughter.
-But there’s a serious point as well.
-In the complex world of business ‘right answers’ are an illusion because what worked yesterday, somewhere else, may not work here today.
-And the continued practice of copying ‘off-the-shelf’ solutions from the West — in order to avoid uncertainty — is holding Russian businesses back today.
+To their credit whenever I’ve retold this joke to Russians they’ve always laughed, heartily.
+But there’s a serious point.
+What worked yesterday, somewhere else, for someone else may not work for you today.
+Copying ‘off-the-shelf’ solutions from the West — in an attempt to avoid uncertainty — has been holding Russian businesses back for too long and, in today’s world, this has to change.

 The global financial crash in 2008 hit Russia’s economy harder than most due to its lopsided dependence on natural resource exports.
-In response then President, Dmitry Medvedev, announced that Russia would modernise[8] and become an innovation-led economy.
-In the now traditional fashion he looked to the West for answers and found Silicon Valley.
-Soon after massive investment started pouring into the ‘Skolkovo’ project in Moscow: Russia’s attempt at building its very own Silicon Valley.
-Yet results in the decade since have been underwhelming[9].
+In response (then) President Dmitry Medvedev announced that Russia would modernise[7] and become an innovation-led economy.
+In traditional fashion he looked to the West for answers and there his gaze fell on Silicon Valley.
+Soon afterwards massive investment started pouring into the ‘Skolkovo’ project in Moscow — Russia’s attempt at building its very own Silicon Valley.
+Yet results in the decade since proved underwhelming.[8]

 Fig. 2: Russian President Dmitry Medvedev and Steve Jobs in 2010

-Copying form without understanding substance (ex, imitating what Silicon Valley looks like today, rather than learning how it originally became a driver of innovation) is a trap that many who imitate ‘best practices’ fall into.
-The physicist Richard Feynman memorably explained this with the story of the South Pacific Sea islanders who watched as industrialised nations (first Japan, then the US) had used their pre-industrial islands as supply chain bases during World War II: “During the war they [the islanders] saw airplanes land with lots of materials, and they want the same thing to happen now [after the war].
+Simply copying style without understanding substance (ex, imitating what Silicon Valley looks like today, rather than learning how it originally became a driver of innovation) is a trap that many who imitate ‘best practices’ fall into.
+The physicist, Richard Feynman, memorably explained this with the story of the South Pacific Sea islanders who watched as the industrialised nations of first Japan and then the US used these pre-industrial islands as supply chain bases during World War II: “During the war [the islanders] saw airplanes land with lots of materials [technologies, medicines, chocolate] and they want the same thing to happen now [after the war].
 So they’ve arranged to make things like runways, to put fires along the sides of the runways, to make a wooden hut for a man to sit in, with two wooden pieces on his head like headphones and bars of bamboo sticking out like antennas — he’s the controller — and they wait for the airplanes to land.
 They’re doing everything right.
 The form is perfect.
 But it doesn’t work.
 No airplanes land.
 So I call these things Cargo Cult Science, because they follow all the apparent precepts and forms of scientific investigation, but they’re missing something essential, because the planes don’t land”.
-Imitating the outcome (the form) of a long development journey without understanding why or how it works (the substance) is Cargo Cult science.
-Unfortunately, it’s not a practice limited to South Sea Islanders alone — as the Skolkovo initiative showed.
+Imitating the outcome (style) of a development journey without understanding why it works (substance) is Cargo Cult science.
+Unfortunately, this is not limited to South Sea Islanders alone — as the Skolkovo initiative showed.

 2 Roger Holdsworth